MarufZak/study-logs/understanding-linux-kernel/README.md

 2. **Asynchronous** - not synchronized with execution of instructions, and can occur at any time.
 Triggered by external devices, such as I/O hardware.
 Such interrupts are called regular **interrupts.**

 Each interrupt is associated with number ranging from 0 to 255.
 It’s called **vector.**

+Every I/O controller is connected to the **PIC** (programmable interrupt controller).
+It’s middleware between controllers and CPU to manage the priority of interrupts, so the one with most priority reaches the CPU.
+PIC (specifically Intel 8259) supports up to eight I/O devices.
+To extend it, we can connect the output of one PIC to the next PIC _as input._ This is called **cascading**.

+Each IRQ line can be disabled, and when enabled again, _stored_ signals are sent to the CPU.

+PIC job cycle is as following:

+1. Monitor IRQ (interrupt request) lines for raised signals.
+If one or more signals are raised, select one with lower pin number.
+2. If a raised signal occurs in IRQ line, converts the signal into a corresponding vector, then stores this vector in interrupt controller i/o port, so CPU can read it via data bus.
+Send a raised signal to processor INTR pin (issue an interrupt).
+Then it waits until CPU acknowledges the interrupt signal by writing into one of PIC I/O ports.
+3. When acknowledgement occurs, it clears the INTR line and goes back to step 1.

+When CPU accepts interrupt, it acknowledges the PIC to get interrupt vector.
+When it receives it, it looks up the **IDT** for corresponding handler**.**